Settlement permit & residence title: We clarify the 6 most important questions!

 What are the requirements for a settlement permit?

-Furthermore, the following conditions must be fulfilled:
+In addition, the following requirements must be met:

-• For employees, permission for employment
+• in the case of employees, the permit for employment

-• Sufficient knowledge of the German language (level B1)
+• sufficient knowledge of the German language (level B1),

 • Basic knowledge of the legal and social order and living conditions in Germany

-Exceptions to the requirements for granting settlement permits
+Exceptions to the conditions for granting

-Settlement permits under simplified conditions
+Settlement permit under simplified conditions

 Read more about the topic of skilled labor immigration in this article.

-b) Self-Employment
+b) Self-employment

-d) Family Cohabitation with Germans
+d) Family cohabitation with Germans

-§ 28 of the Residence Act (AufenthG) regulates the reunification of foreign family members with German nationals.
-This residence permit is applicable to foreign spouses, foreign minor children of a German national, or the foreign parent of an unmarried minor German for the exercise of parental care.
-According to § 28 Para.2 Sentence 1 AufenthG, under certain conditions, which are less stringent than the requirements for the settlement permit under § 9 AufenthG, a settlement permit can be granted to these individuals.
+Section 28 AufenthG regulates the reunification of foreign family members with German nationals.
+This residence permit applies to foreign spouses, foreign minor children of a German citizen or the foreign parent of a minor unmarried German citizen for the purpose of exercising personal care.
+According to § 28 Para.
+2 Sentence 1 AufenthG, these persons can be granted a settlement permit under certain conditions, which are less strict than the conditions for the settlement permit according to § 9 AufenthG.

-How long is a settlement permit valid?
+How long is a settlement permit valid for?

 We answer your questions about naturalization in this article.

-Can a settlement permit be revoked?
+Can a settlement permit be withdrawn?

 Do you need support?
-We can help you and answer any questions you may have.
-Contact us by e-mail: kontakt@ra-maibaum.de or by telephone on: +49 (0) 221 598 13 595
+We will help you and answer any questions you may have.
+Contact us by e-mail: ko*****@********um.de or by telephone on: +49 (0) 221 598 13 595

 Conclusion